paulsinclair51/briteTest/docs/Contributor_Guide.md

     detail, and makes the document easier to navigate.

 5. Writing Style Consistency
-To keep BriteTest documentation clear and easy to read, maintain **parallel structure** within lists and related sentences.
+To keep documentation clear and easy to read, maintain **parallel structure** within lists and related sentences.
 In practice:

 - Start list items with the same part of speech (typically a verb).